Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Data analysis

 12.07, 19.5, 22.1, 23.11, 24, 25.1, 26.9, 36.64, 44.1, 46.3, 54, 58.09, 64.17, 72.25, 86.9, 90.09, 91.22, 102.1, 105.1, 109.2, 114.4, 117.9, 121.9, 122.5, 123.6, 126.5, 130.1, 14, 17.95, 24, 26.46, 26.58, 28.06, 34, 36.13, 40.85, 41.11, 42.63, 52.51, 62.68, 73.13, 83.63, 91.56, 94.38, 97.71, 101.53, 105.11, 112.11, 119.58, 120.2, 126.95, 129.25, 136.31.\\

-$n_s=11$ lightbulbs survived after termination of the experiment.
-Intermediate inspection times are taken as $\tau=(32,64,96,111,126,140)$ and lag period $\delta=0.001$ is considered.
-To test if standard Lehman family of distribution is fitted to data for the given model, a bootstrap-based goodness of fit test is performed, and an approximated p-value is obtained.
+$n_s=11$ lightbulbs survived after the termination of the experiment.
+Failure times are multiplied by 0.2 and 0.1 for Weibull and Gompertz lifetime distributions for computational convenience, respectively.
+Intermediate inspection times on scaled failure times are then taken as $\tau_1{=}(6.4, 12.8, 19.2, 22.2, 25.2, 28.0)$ and $\tau_2{=}(3.2, 6.4, 9.6, 11.1, 12.6, 14.0)$ for Weibull and Gompertz lifetime distributions, respectively.
+To test if the standard Lehman family of distribution is fitted to data for the given model, a bootstrap-based goodness of fit test is performed, and an approximated p-value is obtained.
 The distance-based test statistic to conduct testing is defined as